 Federal Graduate PLUS (Grad PLUS) Loans - Process

-The Federal Direct Grad PLUS Loan (Grad PLUS) has a variable interest rate of 6.41% for loans with a first disbursement date on or after July 1, 2013, an origination fee of 4% (which is deducted from the loan at the time of disbursement), and no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).
+The Federal Direct Grad PLUS Loan (Grad PLUS) has a fixed interest rate of 7.21% for loans with a first disbursement date on or after July 1, 2014, an origination fee of 4.292% (which is deducted from the loan at the time of disbursement), and no annual or aggregate borrowing limits (other than cost of attendance less other financial aid received).

 While credit checks are required to be eligible for the Grad PLUS, the credit criteria are less strict than those associated with alternative/private educational loans.
 Furthermore, if you do not meet the credit requirements for the Grad PLUS, you may still obtain the loan with an endorser who does meet the credit requirements.